Chalwk/JeriCraftDocs/policies/Community-Rules.md

 ## 🕹️ Common Rules (Apply to **All Platforms**) 💻

-The following rules apply to **Minecraft, Halo, and the JeriCraft Discord server**:
+The following rules apply to the JeriCraft Minecraft and Discord servers**:

 | Rule                                             | Description                                                                                                                                                   |
 |--------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|